-The Company and Group use various financial instruments including loans, RPI swaps, cash, equity investments and various items, such as trade debtors and trade creditors that arise directly from its operations.
-The main purpose of these financial instruments is to raise finance for the Company and Group's operations.
-All of the Company and Group's financial instruments are of sterling denomination and the Company and Group do not trade in financial instruments or derivatives.
+The Company and the Group use various financial instruments including loans, inflation swaps, cash and various items, such as trade debtors and trade creditors that arise directly from its operations.
+The main purpose of these financial instruments is to raise finance for the Company's and Group's operations.
+All of the Company's and Group's financial instruments are of sterling denomination and the Company and the Group do not trade in financial instruments or derivatives.

-The existence of these financial instruments exposes the Company and Group to a number of financial risks, which are described in more detail below.
+The existence of these financial instruments exposes the Company and the Group to a number of financial risks, which are described in more detail below.
 The directors review and agree policies for managing each of these risks and they are summarised below.
 These policies have remained unchanged from the previous year.